joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-21-Bridged-Islands.md

   Vars.append(Value[Island])
 ```

-We also have variables to represent the number of bridges between pairs of islands (an integer between 0 and 2):
+We also have variables to represent the number of bridges between pairs of neighboring islands (an integer between 0 and 2):

 ```python
 BridgesBetween = {}